 - Communication proficiency (written and verbal) in French and/or any other language is highly desirable.

-To apply to this position, please select “Apply Now” and submit a resume and cover letter as a single document by July 26, 2020.
+To apply to this position, please select “Apply Now” and submit a resume and cover letter as a single document.
 Please note: new applicants will need to create an online account to apply

 Only those candidates selected for an interview will be contacted.
 The Health Unit is an Equal Opportunity Employer.